salmanmuqri/audioMark/README.md

 3. Save the compressed file in your desired location.

 ## Upcoming Features
-- **Add Effects**: This feature will allow users to apply various effects to audio files.
 - **Speed Adjustment**: Users will be able to change the playback speed of audio files.

 These features are currently under development and will be shipped in the next commit.